microsoft/TypeScript/doc/spec.md

 var lengths = map(names, s => s.length);
 ```

-inferences for ‘T’ and ‘U’ in the call to ‘map’ are made as follows: For the first parameter, inferences are made from the type ‘string[]’ (the type of ‘names’) to the type ‘T[]’, inferring ‘string’ for ‘T’.
-For the second parameter, inferential typing of the arrow expression ‘s => s.length’ causes ‘T’ to become fixed such that the inferred type ‘string’ can be used for the parameter ‘s’.
-The return type of the arrow expression can then be determined, and inferences are made from the type ‘(s: string) => number’ to the type ‘(x: T) => U’, inferring ‘number’ for ‘U’.
-Thus the call to ‘map’ is equivalent to
+inferences for 'T' and 'U' in the call to 'map' are made as follows: For the first parameter, inferences are made from the type 'string[]' (the type of 'names') to the type 'T[]', inferring 'string' for 'T'.
+For the second parameter, inferential typing of the arrow expression 's => s.length' causes 'T' to become fixed such that the inferred type 'string' can be used for the parameter 's'.
+The return type of the arrow expression can then be determined, and inferences are made from the type '(s: string) => number' to the type '(x: T) => U', inferring 'number' for 'U'.
+Thus the call to 'map' is equivalent to

 ```TypeScript
 var lengths = map<string, number>(names, s => s.length);
 ```

-and the resulting type of ‘lengths’ is therefore ‘number[]’.
+and the resulting type of 'lengths' is therefore 'number[]'.

 In the example